 - Form 4I Insurance companies, health maintenance organizations, and limited service health organizations. - Form 4T Exempt corporations and associations of individuals that have unrelated business taxable income as defined in IRC section 512. - Form 5 Corporations (other than tax-option corporations) whose entire business income is attributable to Wisconsin. - Form 5E Corporations that have elected and qualified to be S corporations for federal tax purposes but are electing not to be tax-option corporations for Wisconsin franchise or income tax purposes.
-In addition, such corporations must file Form 4 or 5. - Form 5R Federal S corporations that elected not to be taxoption corporations for Wisconsin and subsequently are revoking their "opt-out" elections.
+In addition, such corporations must file Form 4 or 5.

+- Form 5R Federal S corporations that elected not to be taxoption corporations for Wisconsin and subsequently are revoking their "opt-out" elections.
 In addition, such corporations must file Form 5S. - Form 5S Tax-option (S) corporations. - Form 5S-1 Tax-option (S) corporations that are subject to the additional tax on built-in gains or claim a manufacturer's sales tax credit.
 File this form with Form 5S. - Form CU Credit unions that don't act as a public depository for state or local government funds.
 These credit unions are exempt from taxation by Wisconsin.
-Once a Form CU has been filed, no other return must be filed unless requested by the Department of Revenue or the credit union subsequently acts as a public depository.
+Once a Form CU has been filed, no other return must be filed unless requested by the Department of Revenue or the credit union subsequently acts as a public depository. - Sch.

-- Sch.
 CU-1 Credit unions that act as a public depository.
 File this schedule with Form 4. - Sch.
-DC Corporations claiming a Wisconsin development zone credit.
-File this schedule with Form 4, 4I, 4T, 5, or 5S. - Sch.
-EC Corporations claiming a Wisconsin enterprise zone credit.
+DC Corporations claiming a Wisconsin development zones credit.
 File this schedule with Form 4, 4I, 4T, 5, or 5S. - Sch.
 FC Corporations claiming a Wisconsin farmland preservation credit.
 File this schedule with Form 4, 4I, 4T, or 5. - Sch.
 FT Corporations claiming a Wisconsin farmland tax relief credit.
 File this schedule with Form 4, 4I, 4T, or 5. - Sch.
 HR Corporations claiming a Wisconsin historic rehabilitation credit.
 File this schedule with Form 4, 4I, 4T, 5, or 5S. - Sch.
 R Corporations claiming a Wisconsin research credit.
 File this schedule with Form 4, 4I, 4T, or 5.